histographer/analysis-rest-api/README.md

 ## Ranking

-The `ranking` part provides services for the DigiPat comparison app.
+The `ranking` part provides services for the DigiPat Comparison application.

 Available endpoints: